linode/apl-docs/docs/for-ops/cli/deploying.md

 otomi console
 ```

 The console allows for easy configuration of many settings but not all.
-Assuming the setup steps are completed, you need to now configure the Otomi values repository.
-This repo is the source configuration for Otomi.
+Assuming the setup steps are completed, you need to now configure the APL values repository.
+This repo is the source configuration for APL.

 ## 5. Configuration

-Configuration can be performed much easier through the Otomi Console, so please refer to the [Otomi Console](/docs/for-ops/console/overview.md) documentation.
+Configuration can be performed much easier through the APL Console, so please refer to the [APL Console](/docs/for-ops/console/overview.md) documentation.

 However, chart configuration is not (yet) exposed through the console, so please look at the values repo's `env/charts/*` files to edit the configuration files.